-The ETAC's decision shall be sent to the IHL, through the MQA, with copies to BEM.
+The ETAC's decision shall be sent to MQA with copies to IHL and MOE.
 The accreditation shall be accorded to a specific programme, location and mode.

 6.7 Revisions to an Accredited Programme

 The IHL shall advise the ETAC of changes made to an accredited programme exceeding 30% thereof.
 Failure to do so may cause the ETAC to withdraw the accreditation.
 The ETAC may then direct the IHL to apply for re-accreditation of the revised programme.
 However, there is no guarantee that the programme will continue to be accredited if there is contravention with the changes.